NISYSLAB/Emory-BMI-GSoC/README.md

 ***

 **We are still actively working on the project ideas.
 We keep adding more project ideas with time.
-Please check again to find more project ideas in the couple of weeks.**
+Please check again to find more project ideas within the couple of weeks.**

 ***